noodldocs/noodldocs.github.io/nodes/navigation/navigate.md

 ### Transition

 **Transition**
-The type of transition, can be any of:
+The type of transition.
+Can be any of:

-* *None* No transition, the target component is immediately made visible.
+- _None_ No transition, the target component is immediately made visible.
-* *Push* The current top on the stack is "pushed away" while the new top enters.
+- _Push_ The current top of the stack is "pushed away" while the new top enters.
-* *Popup* The current top is not changed, the new top enters with a transition on top of it.
+- _Popup_ The current top is not changed.
+The new top enters with a transition on top of it.

 Not all of the parameters below are available for all types of transitions.

 **Direction**
-This is the direction the new top component enters from, and thus the direction the current top is pushed away if the transition is *Push*.
-It can be any of *Left*, *Right*, *Up*, *Down* and *In*,*Out*.
+This is the direction the new top component enters from, and also the direction the current top is pushed away in, if the transition is _Push_.
+It can be any of _Left_, _Right_, _Up_, _Down_ and _In_,_Out_.
 The latter zooms in vs out.

 **Shift Distance**
-This is the distance of the transition in either *%* or in *px*, i.e. the distance the component is moved in the specified direction.
+This is the distance of the transition in either _%_ or in _px_, i.e. the distance the component is moved in the specified direction.

 **Zoom**
-This is available if the *Direction* is set to *In* or *Out* and specifies the amount of zoom the transition should apply.
+This is available if the _Direction_ is set to _In_ or _Out_ and specifies the amount of zoom the transition should apply.

 **Crossfade**
 If enabled the target will fade in and the current top fade out.
-Only available for *Push* transitions.
+Only available for _Push_ transitions.

 **Face**
-Available for *Popup* transitions.
+Available for _Popup_ transitions.
 This indicates if the new top component should fade in our not during the transition.

 **Timing**
 This is a timing curve that controls the delay, duration and animation ease of the transition.